Quantum-Optics-LKB/PhaseRetrieval/README.md

 The programm then outputs the results in a folder named "results_{time}" where time is the time at which the code ran.
 If an `-output` path was specified, the results will be written here.
 The code outputs `I`, `I0` (as PNG) and the calculated phase map / intensity map (as PNG).
 It also outputs a file named `rms_intensity.txt` which contains the RMS between the target image and propagated intensity map.

-**Example :** Let's say the target intensity and initial phase are the following :
+**Example :** The example can be found [here](/ComputeCGH/examples/harambe) Let's say the target intensity and initial phase are the following :
 ![Petitangepartitroptôt](/images/harambe_512.bmp)
 ![calib_phase](/images/calib_512.bmp)